-Bladderworts are submersed free-floating plants.
-There are about 200 species in the world, ranging in size from a few inches to several feet long.
+Bladderwort is a submersed free-floating plant.
+There are approximately 200 species in the world, ranging in size from a few inches to several feet long.
 Tiny bladders attached to the leaves trap and digest very tiny animals.

 Navigate Granular Aquatic HerbicideAs low as: $69.99

 Pond Logic® Ultra PondWeed Defense® Aquatic HerbicideAs low as: $49.99

 SePRO Sonar™ A.S.
 Aquatic HerbicideAs low as: $229.99